Santiago8888/Medium/Software-Pathology.md

 ### 3. Eight Concepts to know about Medical Pathology
 #### 3.1 The human body is the epitome of a well engineered system.
+Futile is to attempt to describe the level of sophistication of the human body.
+But here are two example to give you an idea about it:

+1) Each cell holds about 750MB of data in its DNA, about the same as a legacy CD.
+We have about 1 trillion cells in our body, or close to a XXbyte of data.
+That means that a single human stores the same amount of data as we collectively created as a civilization up to 20XX.
+Impressive!

 #### 3.2 Cells are the basis of human health.